sgreg/atmegax8-protoboard/README.md

 Repository contains KiCad schematics, PCB layout and Gerber files.
 Once I received the PCBs and verified they work and fit to the breadboard, it'll be shared on OSH Park.

+## Revision B

+Resized PCB and added a jumper to optionally route AVCC to VCC.

+It was nice to have each pin number added to the PCB in revision A, but the PCB ended up simply too large this way.
+Placed on a bradboard, it occupied three rows on each side, leaving onl two rows left for wires for each pin.
+To make matters worse, the additional PCB margin made only one single row really usable.

+Revision B squeezes it all more tight together and minimizes the PCB margin.
+The silk screen pin numbering had to be removed for this though.